-Ranked as one of the planet’s top 20 treks, the Larapinta Trail is a 231 kilometre path that follows the rocky spine of the West MacDonnell Ranges from Alice Springs Telegraph Station to Mount Sonder.
+Ranked as one of the planet’s top 20 treks, the Larapinta Trail is a 231km path that follows the rocky spine of the West MacDonnell Ranges from Alice Springs Telegraph Station to Mount Sonder.

-Challenge yourself to hike the whole trail or tackle one of its 12 sections, all of which vary in difficulty and length.
-Each section can be reached by four-wheel drive, so you can join or leave the trail at any of the Tailheads.
+Challenge yourself to hike the whole trail or tackle one or more of its 12 sections, all of which vary in difficulty and length.
+Each section can be reached by four-wheel drive, so you can join or leave the trail at any of the trailheads.

-The Trail encompasses some of the key attractions of the ranges including Simpsons Gap, and the permanent waterholes at Ellery Creek Big Hole, Ormiston Gorge and Glen Helen.
-It weaves past some of the world’s most ancient metamorphic and igneous rock and nearly 600 species of rare flora.
+The trail encompasses some of the key attractions of the ranges including Simpsons Gap, and the permanent waterholes at Ellery Creek Big Hole, Ormiston Gorge and Glen Helen.
+It weaves past some of the world’s most ancient metamorphic and igneous rock and nearly 600 species of flora.

 The trail also links in with other walking tracks within the West MacDonnell National Park, allowing side trips to explore more of the park.